Officials: Georgia audit confirms secretary of state winner

 “This audit shows that our system works and that our county election officials conducted a secure, accurate election,” Raffensperger said in a statement.

-The audit stems from a law passed in 2019, not from any concerns about the integrity of the state’s election results.
+The audit follows a law passed in 2019, not from any concerns about the integrity of the state’s election results.
 An audit is required for general elections in even-numbered years on a race selected by the secretary of state.
 It must be completed before the election results are certified.

-Raffensperger announced earlier this month that he was choosing his race for the audit.
-Raffensperger beat Democratic state House Rep. Bee Nguyen.
+Raffensperger announced earlier this month that he was choosing his race for the audit because it had the widest margin of victory, which would make the audit easier for counties to carry out.
+Raffensperger beat Democratic state House Rep. Bee Nguyen by more than 9 percent.

 In 2020, he chose the presidential contest in Georgia between Republican Donald Trump and Democrat Joe Biden for the risk-limiting audit.
 Biden won that race by a narrow margin, prompting a hand tally of all votes cast to confirm the accuracy of vote-tallying scanners.